 First and foremost, you will be learning about hunger and poverty issues.
-You will be participating in group activities and discussions, volunteer activities at the Food Bank and in the community, and visiting the State Capitol.
+You will be participating in group activities, discussions and volunteer activities at the Food Bank and in the community.
 You will also spend time developing and refining an Action Step to address hunger in your community.

 What do you mean by Action Step?